hugoroussel/satellite/CREATE_SETUP.md

 ## Tips

-This section gathers some useful tips for diverse taskes
+This section gathers some useful tips for diverse tasks

 * Deploy a contract:
     * Get in the EOS container `docker exec -it <container_name> /bin/bash`